wendikristine/documentation-template/data-transfer-and-storage/globus-overview/README.md

 Globus is primarily used via its web interface, though it is possible to download a personal client or use command line tools.
 1. Navigate to the Globus website \([https://www.globus.org/](https://www.globus.org/)\) and click `Log in`.

 * Select your organization Oak Ridge National Laboratories from the drop-down menu and select `Continue`.
-* Use your UCAMS username and password to log in.
+* Use your  username and password to log in.
   * If you have an existing Globus account, you may choose to link them at this time, or skip to the next step, by clicking `No thanks, continue`.
 * Accept the user agreement and `Continue`.
 The next screen with ask you to `Allow` permissions.